-- Fridges are cleaned out weekly - Microwaves are cleaned after every use - Toasters are cleaned after every use - The oven is cleaned out regularly - Freezers are cleaned out every three months and details recorded (N/A) - Plates, utensils etc. are rinsed before putting in the dishwasher and the dishwasher is cleaned out regularly and details recorded (N/A) - All cupboards are cleaned out monthly - Fridge and freezer temperatures are recorded first thing in the morning by the manager and last thing at night - Care is taken to ensure that food is correctly stored in fridges - Surfaces are cleaned with anti-bacterial spray - Only appropriate coloured kitchen cloths are used (please follow the chart on the wall).
-These are washed daily in the dishwasher on a hot wash - Windows are opened as often as possible along with the vents - All plugs are pulled out of their sockets at the end of each day and switches switched off where practicable (with the exception of the fridge and freezer) - Children do NOT enter the kitchen - Doors/gates to the kitchen are kept closed at all times - Kitchen bins are emptied when full and at the end of each day.
+- Fridges are cleaned out weekly - Microwaves are cleaned after every use - Toasters are cleaned after every use - The oven is cleaned out regularly and details recorded - Freezers are cleaned out every three months and details recorded - Plates, utensils etc. are rinsed before putting in the dishwasher and the dishwasher is cleaned out regularly and details recorded - All cupboards are cleaned out monthly - Fridge and freezer temperatures are recorded first thing in the morning by the manager - Care is taken to ensure that food is correctly stored in fridges - Surfaces are cleaned with anti-bacterial spray - Only appropriate coloured kitchen cloths are used (please follow the chart on the kitchen wall).
+These are changed daily. - All plugs are pulled out of their sockets at the end of each day and switches switched off where practicable (with the exception of the fridge and freezer) - Children do NOT enter the kitchen, gates to the kitchen are kept closed/at all times - Kitchen bins are emptied when full and at the end of each day.